liquinlab/elm-smile/docs/philosophy.md

 choice made and everyone lives with it.
 New users hate this complexity and you are just forcing it on them instead of making the hard decisions yourself.

-## Keep learning.

-Learning things is hard.
-It hurts your head and is an unpleasant feeling when you don't understand things 🙇.
-Also, it can be hard to know if the thing you are learning about is really what you need to know to solve your problem.
-My recommendation is to push through and always be learning.
-There's a good chance that the problem you think you have has already been solved and you just don't know the right words to put into Google to find the solution.
-Or there is an important concept you are missing that would make your life much easier.

 ## Documentation first.

 Documentation is often considered to be something you do after you finish